Why do we Write Recipes?

 What do you think?

-19 Responses to “Why do we Write Recipes?”
+19 thoughts on “Why do we Write Recipes?

 • What a great point–today, recipes allow us to experiement with unfamiliar foods from different cultures.
 I imagine it was similar for an adventerous cook in 1840s American who wanted to try a chicken curry.
 Hadn’t thought of that!